Samsung flags 78% drop in Q3 profit as chip losses extend

-The world's largest memory chip and smartphone maker estimated its operating profit fell to 2.4 trillion won ($1.79 billion) in July-September, from 10.85 trillion won a year earlier in a short preliminary earnings statement.
+The world's largest memory chip and smartphone maker estimated its operating profit fell to ₩2.4 trillion (US$1.79 billion) from July to September, from ₩10.85 trillion a year earlier in a short preliminary earnings statement.

-The profit beat a 2.1 trillion won LSEG SmartEstimate, which is weighted toward forecasts from analysts who are more consistently accurate.
+The profit beat a ₩2.1 trillion LSEG SmartEstimate, which is weighted toward forecasts from analysts who are more consistently accurate.

 The earnings guidance sent shares up 3.3 per cent in early trade, versus a 1.8 per cent rise in the wider market.

-Although down sharply from last year, Samsung's third quarter profit is higher than the first quarter's 640 billion won and the second quarter's 670 billion won.
+Although down sharply from last year, Samsung's third-quarter profit is higher than the first quarter's ₩640 billion and the second quarter's ₩670 billion.

-The company reported losses of 4.58 trillion won and 4.36 trillion in its chip business in the first and second quarter respectively, as memory chip prices plunged and its inventory values were slashed.
+The company reported losses of ₩4.58 trillion and ₩4.36 trillion in its chip business in the first and second quarter respectively, as memory chip prices plunged and its inventory values were slashed.

-But in the third quarter, analysts said losses in Samsung's memory chip business likely shrank to around 3 trillion won as Samsung focused on more profitable, higher-end chips such as DRAM chips used in artificial intelligence, while continuing to cut production of older legacy chips.
+But in the third quarter, analysts said losses in Samsung's memory chip business likely shrank to around ₩3 trillion as Samsung focused on more profitable, higher-end chips such as DRAM chips used in artificial intelligence, while continuing to cut production of older legacy chips.

 Rival Micron Technology also forecast a quarterly loss last month, triggering concerns of a sluggish recovery in the memory chip maker's end markets such as data centres.